Sutter County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Truck accidents are often the result of negligence.
-Although unintended, the long-term effects on the lives of the victims can be devastating.
-Relying on Arash Law’s Sutter County truck accident lawyers gives assurance that your rights for fair compensation are vigorously defended and advocated for.
-If you or a loved one sustains an injury after a truck crash, call us at (888) 488-1391 for a free case evaluation today.
+Although unintended, the long-term effects on the lives of the victims can be significant.
+Arash Law’s Sutter County truck accident lawyers are committed to helping you seek compensation from the liable party.
+If you or a loved one has been injured in a collision, call us at (888) 488-1391 for a free case review.

 With approximately 100,000 residents, Sutter County is famed for its terrain.
 The Feather River borders the county to the east and the Sacramento River to the west.
-It’s widely known for great outdoor activities like hiking, birding, and enjoying the Sutter Buttes, the “World’s Smallest Mountain Range.”
+It’s widely known for its great outdoor activities, such as hiking, birding, and enjoying the Sutter Buttes, the world’s smallest mountain range.

-The Sutter County truck accident attorneys at Arash Law are always vigilant when it comes to truck-related cases.
-These claims are mostly more complicated than typical car accident cases.
-Regardless, truck drivers can still be subjected to many of the same mistakes other drivers make.
+Our accident attorneys at Arash Law have years of experience handling truck-related cases.
+These claims are mostly more complicated than typical auto collision cases handled by our car accident lawyers.
+That being said, truck drivers can still make many of the same mistakes as other drivers.

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH